yang3kc/llm_for_css/docs/index.md

 uv run script.py
 ```

-# Roadmap
+## Roadmap

 I'm also considering writing on the following topics:

 1. Querying other API providers, such as closed-source model providers like Google and Anthropic and open-source model providers.
 1. Running LLMs locally.

-If you have questions or suggestions, please open issues.
+If you have questions or suggestions, please [open issues](https://github.com/yang3kc/llm_for_css/issues).
 Pull requests are also welcome!

-# Other resources
+## Other resources

-Find this repo useful?
+Find this website useful?
 Check out my other repos!

 - [daily_arxiv_digest](https://github.com/yang3kc/daily_arxiv_digest): Using ChatGPT to select interesting arXiv papers
 - [cursor_latex_template](https://github.com/yang3kc/cursor_latex_template): Cursor configuration for LaTeX projects